If you’re looking for a cheap and cheerful bike computer that will track your ride time and speed, there are plenty of options to choose from.

 Giant Axact 9W Wireless Cycling Computer.
 Tredz

-RFR CMPT Wireless cycle computer
+Cube RFR CMPT Wireless cycle computer

 RFR CMPT Wireless cycle computer.
 Tredz

-Track the speed, distance and time of your rides and compare to your annual averages.
+The computer will track the speed, distance and time of your rides and compare to your annual averages.
 Plus it comes in a variety of colours.